Multiparticle Entanglement Dynamics of Quantum Chaos in a Bose-Einstein condensate: Application in identifying a quantum phase transition

 So far, we have shown how the BMF theory can describe the entanglement dynamics of quantum many-body kicked system up to transient times.
 Here, we discuss the application of the BMF approach to identify the critical point of a second-order quantum phase transition (QPT) that occurs in a bosonic Josephson junction.
 This QPT has been recently explored with a BEC with tuneable interparticle interaction~\cite{UlyanovPR1992, TrankwalderNATPHYS2016} (see Refs.~\cite{VidalPRA2004, MaPRA2009, HaukeNATPHY2016, GabbrielliSCIREP2018} for studies of entanglement in this system).
 The system is described by the Hamiltonian

 that is characterized by a QPT between a gapped symmetric state (for $A/c>1$) to two degenerate asymmetric states (i.e., $A/c<1$), with critical point (in the thermodynamic limit) at $A/c=1$.
 Instead of direct diagonalization, here we use adiabatic dynamical method to describe and identify the transition between the two regimes in a system with finite number of particles.
 Initially, we assume that the coupling between the two modes is very weak, and the eigenstates of $\hat{J}_z$, i.e., $|\mu=\pm{N}/{2}\rangle$ (or $s_z(0)=\pm 1$) are the ground state of the system, which are double degenerate, where all atoms occupy in one mode.
 Then we adiabatically evolve the system by slowly increasing the coupling strength between the two modes as $A=v t$.
 If the coupling strength changes slowly enough, i.e., $v\rightarrow 0$, the quantum adiabatic theorem ensures that the system is always in the instantaneous ground state.
-When the coupling exceeds a certain pseudo-phase transition critical point, the ground state of the system will change from occupying one of the modes mainly to occupying the two equally.
+When the coupling exceeds a certain pseudo-phase transition critical point, the ground state of the system will change from mainly occupying a single mode to having two modes equally occupied.
 This adiabatic dynamics shown in Fig. \ref{newfig6} can be used to illustrate the process of phase transition.
-Obviously, increasing the number of particles, the consistence of the results between the full quantum model and the BMF model calculations becomes better and better.
+Obviously, increasing the number of particles, the consistency of the results between the full quantum model and the BMF model calculations becomes better and better.
 The oscillations of the order parameter $s_z$ for the phase transition after passing the pseudo-critical point will be suppressed with the decrease of adiabatic evolution velocity $v$.